billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/ESP32_V4/3d_print_files/Readme_3d.txt

 In the folder Expansion board frame, you will find -

+TheShutterTester_tft_exp_frame.3mf

 A frame which fits onto the back of the tft, to mount the expanson board onto.
 The frame is fitted using the same bolts as the tft. holes will need to be drilled into the frame to mount the expansion board.

+This can be used with the project box or 3d printed enclosure, as an alternative to mounting the expansion board directly onto the 3mm bolts.

+This can be useful for expansion boards that are too narrow to fit directly onto the tft mounting bolts.
+This can happen if the builder has chosen a 25mm, rather than 22.5mm pich ESP32 & expansion board, for example.
+As oddly the 25mm boards are narrower are narrower than the 22.5mm ones.